eldowling/lets-cook-together/README.md

 The project was committed to the GitHub repository at regular intervals during development, or when an element of the project had been completed.
 Comments are entered on each commit in order to track updates that have been made.

 There are no differences between the deployed and development versions.
 Any components that were implemented in the development stage were uploaded to GitHub and then to Heroku for final deployment.
+To deploy the project to Heroku the requirements.txt file were updated and then the GitHub repository was used to linked from Heroku and be deployed.
+A manual deploy was done in Heroku to push through all of the latest build, and Automatic deploys has been enabled for future updates to be deployed directly from the GitHub Repository.

 ## Credits